How does training shape the Riemannian geometry of neural network representations?: Beyond shallow learning

 \subsection{Self-supervised learning with Barlow Twins}

-Though Hypothesis \ref{hyp:area_expansion} focuses on supervised training, the same geometric analysis can be performed for any feature map, irrespective of the training procedure.
+Though thus far we have focused on supervised training, the same geometric analysis can be performed for any feature map, irrespective of the training procedure.
 To demonstrate the broader utility of visualizing the induced volume element, we consider ResNet feature maps trained with the self-supervised learning (SSL) method Barlow Twins \citep{zbontar2021barlow}.
-In Figure \ref{fig:ssl} and Appendix \ref{app:ssl}, we show that we observe expansion of areas near the decision boundaries of a linear probe trained on top of this feature map, consistent with what we saw for supervised ResNets.
-In Appendix \ref{app:ssl}, we show in contrast that a clear pattern of expansion is not visible for ResNets trained with the alternative SSL method SimCLR \citep{chen2020simclr}.
+In Appendix \ref{app:ssl}, we show that we observe expansion of areas near the decision boundaries of a linear probe trained on top of this feature map, consistent with what we saw for supervised ResNets.
+In contrast, no clear pattern of expansion is visible for ResNets trained with the alternative SSL method SimCLR \citep{chen2020simclr}.
 We hypothesize that this difference results from SimCLR's normalization of the feature map, which may make treating the embedding space as Euclidean inappropriate.
 These results illustrate the broader potential of our approach to give new insights into how different SSL procedures induce different geometry, suggesting avenues for future investigation.